 The Happy Place – In the summer of 1969, a free-wheeling hippie, on his way to the now legendary Woodstock music festival, meets a talented artist and agrees to sit for a portrait; but before the paint is dry, he falls victim to the artist’s jealous husband who murders him – leaving his soul trapped inside the portrait.
+One fascinating aspect of this book is that the setting, characters, and key events that take place in the story are all true.
+The author explains in the preface that parts of the story are true.
+Then in the epilogue he gives the information about which parts of the story are factual.
+I was shocked!

 “Writer Barry Cook weaves memories from his teenage years living in his family’s old farmhouse into a fictional tale filled with grace and humor that will encourage the reader to face the ‘afterlife’ without fear.”